 - Burning or itching, which may be intense

 - Swelling of the eyes, face, and genital area

 - Sun sensitivity

-The symptoms tend to be worst where you touched the thing you're allergic to.
-If you get the allergen on your finger and then touch another part of your body, like your face or neck, you can set off an allergic reaction there.
+The symptoms tend to be worse in the areas of skin that touched the thing you're allergic to.
+If you get the allergen on your finger and then touch another part of your body, like your face or neck, you can set off an allergic reaction there, too.

 Other conditions can cause similar symptoms, so see your doctor to find out what the problem is.

-Sometimes, they may suggest you see an allergist for a skin test, also called a patch test.
-The allergist places small samples of chemicals on your back and checks to see if you get a rash.
+Sometimes, they may suggest you see a dermatologist for a skin test, also called a patch test.
+They place small samples of chemicals on your back and checks to see if you get a rash.

 Keep track of your symptoms.
 It will help your doctor make a diagnosis.
 Note details such as:

 - What you were doing in the 24 to 48 hours before your outbreak